-- 1. Remove the key from the ignition.
-The hood must be closed to arm the system. - 2.
-Open any door.
-The alarm indicator light will start flashing to remind you to arm the system. - Lock the doors by using the power door lock switch.
+- 1. Remove the key from the ignition. - Lock the doors by using the power door lock switch.
 The alarm indicator light will now glow steadily. - 4.
-Close all doors.
+Close all doors and liftgate.
 The alarm indicator light will then remain on steadily for 30 seconds and then go out.
-When the light goes out, the system is armed.
+When the light starts flashing, the system is armed.